snowdrop/k8s-infra/README.md

 and will :

-- Git clone the minishift `ansible-service-broker` addon for the ansible service broker
-- Enable/disable minishift cache
+- Enable/disable minishift cache (according to boolean parameter)
 - Install the docker images within the OpenShift registry according to the ocp version defined
 - Start Minishift using the experimental features and will use the `boot2docker` iso image